zbadkerhanian/586Project/README.md

 # 586Project

-This is the back end Web API repository.
+This is the back end Web API repository hosted with the domain "https://api.authorsandblogs.com".

 Built with ASP.Net Core 3.0.